MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/setting-up-your-payout-account-and-tax-forms.md

 ---
-Description: In order to receive money from app sales in the Microsoft Store, you need to set up your payout account and fill out the necessary tax forms.
+description: In order to receive money from app sales in the Microsoft Store, you need to set up your payout account and fill out the necessary tax forms.
 title: Set up your payout account and tax forms ms.assetid: 690A2EBC-11B1-4547-B422-54F15A6C26A7 ms.date: 1/17/2020